nhsconnect/integration-adaptors/mhs/running-mhs-adaptor-locally.md

     - SCR Adaptor (An HTTP endpoint which can be used to simplify Summary Care Record interactions, and call the MHS adaptor for you)

 * Run `docker-compose build`.
 This will build all the additional containers:
-    - DynamoDB local instance (to hold internal state of the MHS Adaptor)
+    - DynamoDB and MongoDB local instance (to hold internal state of the MHS Adaptor) - both are created but only one is used by the app (env cfg)
     - Redis (to cache routing and reliability info)
     - RabbitMQ (to drop asynchronous responses from spine onto a queue)